 Our complaints procedure will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
-Complaints are managed by senior staff, the head teacher and governors.
-An explanation of the complaints procedure is from the school office and can also be seen on the school's website.
+Complaints are managed by senior staff, the headteacher and governors.
+An explanation of the complaints procedure is available on our school website: